Sailors need more sleep and shorter watches.

 Experts continue to gather evidence that circadian watchbills boost performance.
-Sailors' reaction time was 13 percent faster and errors were cut by one-third when they stood a 3/9 watch as compared to a five-and-dime, according to an NPS study on the carrier Nimitz that wrapped up in June.
+An NPS study that concluded in June aboard the carrier Nimitz found reaction time Sailors' reaction time was 13 percent faster and errors were cut by one-third when they stood a 3/9 watch as compared to a five-and-dime, according to an NPS study on the carrier Nimitz that wrapped up in June.

 Providing more time to sleep is only half the problem.
 Weary sailors often contend with noise and uncomfortable racks.
 Inconsistent sleep patterns exacerbate the problem.
 Other recommendations include:

 - Better schedules.
 Schedule routine meetings and division quarters between 9 a.m. and 5 p.m.
 Extend meal times to accommodate watch turnovers.
 Ensure that sailors have the chance to sleep at the same time daily, following a 24-hour rhythm.

 - Reduce noise.
 Arrange berthing by watch section to keep a lid on noise and nuisance during sleep times.
 Provide better mattresses and curtains that shut out light.
 Eliminate non-emergency 1MC announcements in off-duty berthing areas.